WHY WE LEAVE TAILS AND DEWCLAWS INTACT

-I've been breeding Brittanys since 1999, and for several years, we've been leaving tails and dewclaws intact, without any increase in injuries, in the field and indoors.
+I've been breeding Brittanys since 1999, and have been leaving tails and dewclaws intact for about a decade, without any increase in injuries, in the field and indoors.

 Did you know that under the Canadian Kennel Club Brittanys are the only breed that are disqualified from shows due to intact tails?
-While docking and cropping is illegal in Alberta (and many other provinces and countries around the world), I'm frequently asked why we choose not to dock tails and remove dewclaws.
+While docking and cropping is illegal in Alberta (and many other provinces and countries around the world), I'm frequently asked why I do not dock tails and remove dewclaws.

 The answer is simple: research suggests that the risks of docking tails and removing dewclaws outweighs the potential benefits.
 Some scientific evidence is explored below.

 Dewclaws are in a similar position as human thumbs.
 In this photo of Vite running at full speed, you can see where her dewclaw would touch the ground while cornering.
 The top right photo shows Mav Fauvelle in the field retrieving bumpers (used with permission from Miles Johnson).
 The video shows BliZZard training jumps for AKC agility (with Andrea Lee).

 SCIENTIFIC RESEARCH AND POSITION PAPERS